DavesCodeMusings/BH1750-MicroPython/QUICKSTART.md

 ```
 from machine import Pin, SoftI2C
+from micropython import const
 from time import sleep_ms
+from bh1750_one_shot import BH1750

 # Values for ESP32 Devkit V1 (30-pin board with four corner mounting holes)
 # Adjust as needed for other boards.